trekstudio/site/src/content/posts/backpacking/backpacking-encountering-wildlife.md

 ---
 slug: backpacking-encountering-wildlife
-title: "Dealing with Wildlife Encounters"
+title: "Backpacking Safety: Dealing with Wildlife Encounters"
 description: "When venturing into the great outdoors on a backpacking adventure, encountering wildlife is an inevitable part of the experience."
 category:
   - backpacking